RedisLabs/redislabs-docs/content/rs/administering/installing-upgrading/configuring-aws-instances.md

 - If you would like to create a cluster that has multiple nodes all running as instances on AWS, you need to define a security group that has an All TCP rule for all ports, 0 - 65535, and add it to all instances that are part of the cluster.
-This will ensure that all nodes are able to communicate with each other.
+This will make sure that all nodes are able to communicate with each other.
 If you would not like to open all TCP ports and instead define specific ports and ports ranges, refer to Machine ports configuration for a